Fustra/vote4film/README.md

 This application will be published on PyPi.

-1. Ensure you have configured Poetry repositories including `TestPyPi`
+1. Ensure you have configured Poetry repositories including `TestPyPi` (one-off)
-2. Test the build with `poetry build`
-3. `poetry publish --build -r testpypi` to upload to the test repository
+2. `poetry publish --build -r testpypi` to upload to the test repository
-4. `poetry publish --build` to release
+3. `poetry publish --build` to release

 ## Deployment

 Unfortunately, I will not provide any guidance here.

+## Changelog

+### v1.0.1 - 2019/11/10

+- First release of Vote4Film.